petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

    :lines: 32-33
 ```

 Next, populate the `SearchContext` within the request.
-This sets the entry class names to search and the company ID of the instance to search within.
+This sets the entry class names to search and the company ID of the instance to be searched.
 It also sets the keywords to search.
 These keywords are entered by the user at search time.

 !!! note
     You must either set keywords into the search context or enable empty search in the request builder with `searchRequestBuilder.emptySearchEnabled(true);`.